This post may contain affiliate links. Please see my disclosure policy for details.

 These are almost institutions across the country and were set up as Polish cafeterias during the communist era.
 The Milk Bars used to serve up Polish cuisine that was highly subsidised by the government.

-Although the communist era has long gone, the Polish Milk Bars still remain and are a highly popular places to eat for locals.
+Although the communist era has long gone, the Polish Milk Bars still remain and are highly popular places to eat for locals.

 These cafés aren’t The Ritz, but they serve up wholesome traditional food at a cheap price that doesn’t break the bank!